U.S. Supreme Court appears to lean toward Oregon city in complex homelessness case

 Effects across the United States

-The case could not only have implications for the city in Oregon where the case originated, but for cities across the U.S., particularly in the West, that have similar ordinances and are grappling with an increasing homelessness crisis.
+The case could not only have implications for the city in Oregon where the case originated, but for cities across the United States, particularly in the West, that have similar ordinances and are grappling with an increasing homelessness crisis.

-There are nearly 327,000 people who are homeless in the country, according to most recent U.S. Census data.
+Nearly 327,000 people nationally are homeless, according to most recent U.S. Census data.
 States with the highest population of homeless people per 10,000 people include California, Oregon, Washington and Montana, according to five-year estimates in the American Community Survey.

 Outside the court, advocates gathered to show their support of the injunction that bars the city ordinance from taking place.